MetalMusings/MyOwnEtherCATDevice/README.md

 The indirection scheme is the main objection to using LAN9252, I have read.
 The LAN9252 is the true and tested IC of the two.
 If you don't know, go for the LAN9252.

-The EtherCAT cards, which I call EaserCAT cards, often use an EtherCAT chip and a normal MCU.
+The EtherCAT cards, which I call EaserCAT cards, use an EtherCAT chip and a normal MCU.
 I have used the STM32F407VGT6.
 The EaserCAT chip does the network talk and other EtherCAT things.
 The STM32 does the application things, like reading and setting pins high or low, reading encoder inputs, generate stepper motor pulses and other interesting applications one can think of.